wordofwarning/wordofwarning.org/current/2022-emergency/evening/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Emergency 22" # the name of the artist or company
-show: "Daytime Programme, Noon-5pm" # the name of the show
+show: "Evening Programme, 5pm-10pm" # the name of the show
 artist_size: 1
 show_size: 4
 header_image:
-season: "Emergency Daytime 1|10|2022, Noon-5pm"
+season: "Emergency Evening 1|10|2022, 5pm-10pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values